davidromm11/webportfolio/about.md

       <h2 class="author-name">David Romm</h2>
       <p class="author-title"></p>
       <p class="author-description">
-      Welcome to my digital space!
       I'm a recent Data Science graduate from St. Lawrence University with a passion for tech, especially cybersecurity.
 I'm currently spending time researching the field with the goal of building a career around it.
       </p>
       <p class="author-description">
-      Outside of tech, you'll often find me at the golf course, at the gym, or spending time with my friends and family.
+      Outside of tech, you'll often find me at the golf course, the gym, or spending time with my friends and family.
 I also enjoy cooking and fishing.
       </p>
       <p class="author-description">
       I've always been the type of person who can't fully grasp a topic until I understand <i>everything</i> about it.
 This pushes me to learn deeply and solve problems with a thorough, well-informed approach.
-There is something very satisfying about learning and applying that knowledge to problems, especially in IT.
+In a field where a single issue could have hundreds of possible causes, it’s rewarding to find the solution because it shows you understand how to work through all those possibilities.
       </p>
       <p class="author-description">
       This blog serves a few purposes: it's my space to practice web development, vps configuration, web hosting, and writing.
 It's also a place where I can organize my thoughts and solidify my comprehension of topics, all while tracking my progress.
-Over time, I hope these posts will turn from personal learning notes to something that helps others on their journey.
+Over time, I hope these posts will turn from personal learning notes to something that helps others.
       </p>
       <p class="author-description">
-      Thanks for taking the time to learn a bit about me!
       I'm excited to share this journey with you and hope you find the content here helpful and interesting.
       </p>
     </div>
   </div>